kelceydavis33/kelceydavis33.github.io/research/other.md

 title: Other Work
 topic_id: other
 permalink: /research/other/
+---

-I have contributed to many other subtopics, including hot dense matter opacities, hydrodynamical simulations, and various other research side quests.
+I have contributed to many other subtopics, including hot dense matter opacities, black hole theory, hydrodynamical simulations, and various other research side quests.
 Papers relating to these areas can be found on this page.